+Do claims automatically go to the Tribunal if they are not accepted for negotiation or if negotiations do not result in a settlement?
 No. There is no situation in which a claim would automatically go to the Tribunal.
 The Tribunal will only consider those claims that have been referred to it by First Nations.
 The process is entirely voluntary.
 It is an option for First Nations in certain situations.

+How long can a First Nation expect to wait for a response to a new claim submitted under the new process?
 The claim will undergo a review within six months of the date that it is received by the Specific Claims Branch.
 The purpose of this review is to determine whether the claim submission meets the Minimum Standard.
 Only claims that meet the Minimum Standard will be filed with the Minister.